-Common stock offered by us:

-Risk factors:

-See "Risk Factors" and other information included or incorporated into this prospectus supplement and the accompanying prospectus for a discussion of the factors you should carefully consider before deciding to invest in our common stock.
+Common stock offered by us: 685,226 shares Common stock to be outstanding after this offering (1): 54,259,191 shares Use of proceeds: We intend to use the net proceeds from this offering for working capital and other general corporate purposes.
+See "Use of Proceeds" on page S-31.
+NYSE Amex symbol: NBS Risk factors: See "Risk Factors" and other information included or incorporated into this prospectus supplement and the accompanying prospectus for a discussion of the factors you should carefully consider before deciding to invest in our common stock.

-(1) The total number of shares of our common stock outstanding after this offering is based on 54,298,821 shares outstanding as of June 24, 2010.
-This number excludes:

-- 11,457,214 shares of common stock issuable upon exercise of outstanding stock options at a weighted average exercise price of \$1.95 per share, under our stock plans; - 3,710,099 shares of common stock issuable upon exercise of our outstanding warrants to purchase at a weighted average exercise price of \$2.98 per share: - 635,000 shares of our common stock issuable upon exercise of our outstanding Class A warrants at an exercise price of \$6.00 per share; - 12,932,512 shares of our common stock issuable upon exercise of our outstanding Class D warrants at an exercise price of \$2.50 per share; - 10,000 shares of our common stock issuable upon conversion of our Series B Convertible Redeemable Preferred Stock; - · 10,394,142 additional shares of common stock reserved for future issuance under our stock option plans; and - 581,394 shares of common stock issuable upon exercise of warrants to be issued in connection with this offering and an additional 93,023 shares of common stock issuable upon the exercise of warrants to be issued to the placement agent in connection with this offering.
+- (1) The total number of shares of our common stock outstanding after this offering is based on 53,573,965 shares outstanding as of June 3, 2010.
+This number excludes: - 10,245,204 shares of common stock issuable upon exercise of outstanding stock options at a weighted average exercise price of \$1.90 per share, under our stock plans; - 3,710,099 shares of common stock issuable upon exercise of our outstanding warrants to purchase at a weighted average exercise price of \$2.98 per share; - 635,000 shares of our common stock issuable upon exercise of our outstanding Class A warrants at an exercise price of \$6.00 per share; - 12,932,512 shares of our common stock issuable upon exercisable of our outstanding Class D warrants at an exercise price of \$2.50 per share; - 10,000 shares of our common stock issuable upon conversion of our Series B Convertible Redeemable Preferred Stock; and - 11,645,782 additional shares of common stock reserved for future issuance under our stock option plans.